Review of Peloton Bootcamp Classes: All You Need to Know

 leah trying peloton row at store

-Anyway, the Peloton Row has a swivel screen like the Bike Plus, which makes the strength part of bootcamp class much easier.
+Finally, since the Peloton Row has a swivel screen like the Bike Plus, that makes the strength part of bootcamp class much easier.

 Benefits of previewing bootcamp class plan